eric1foard/quick-budget/Notes.md

 - ✓ get rid of extra line when collapse sections on budget
 - ✓ comment out the currently unused code for users adding new Types
 - ✓ Make Readme nicer
+- ✓ deploy to heroku
+- ✓ when user saves, given option to "continue editing budget" or "see updated results in dashboard"

 ## Helpful
 - Information on deploying to Heroku using a CRA app with express backend.